• Home

 • If you want your soup smooth, you can strain the mixture into a large bowl or soup tureen.
 If you want to enjoy more of the fiber, don’t strain it.

-• Add salt to taste, cumin and lemon juice, Tabasco to taste, water and stir.
+• Add salt, cracked pepper, cumin, sherry, lemon juice, Tabasco to taste, and stir.
 Add more water if you want a thinner soup and then correct the seasoning to your taste.

 • Chill for at least 1 hour.